NixOS/nix.dev/source/contributing.md

 If you want to contribute to its development, you can find information on [how to setup a development environment] in the manual.

-You can find inspiration for things to improve in the [reported issues][nix issues].
+You can find inspiration for things to improve on the [issue tracker][nix issues].

 Feel free to [join our community] to get in contact with other developers.